This review will dissect the PT tool from top to bottom, helping you to understand what it is and how it works.

-While price isn’t everything, this is definitely a big consideration when selecting a software.
+While price isn’t everything, this is a big consideration when selecting software.

-Most of the trainers and gym owners I know don’t have extra money to burn.
+Most trainers and gym owners don’t have extra money to burn.

-The company currently offers a 30-day free trial if you’d like to try their product out for yourself.
+The company currently offers a 30-day free trial if you want to try their product out for yourself.

 Here’s What I Liked

-So rich, in fact, that utilizing them all just might be the biggest challenge the software presents!
+So rich, in fact, that utilizing them all might be the software’s biggest challenge!

-Here are some of the features that stood out to me as unique and useful.
+Here are some features that stood out to me as unique and useful.

 Some (but not all) are available on both the site and the app:

-Impressive library of screen grab tutorials on YouTube.
+Impressive library of the screen grab tutorials on YouTube.